England at the Cricket World Cup: 2023 World Cup

+England went into the tournament as defending champions after beating New Zealand in the Final 4 years previous.
+This time around they endured a disastrous tournament which saw them finish 7th in a 10-team table, only just securing a place at the 2025 Champions Trophy by winning their final 2 group games against Netherlands and Pakistan to finish inside the top 8.
+Moeen Ali and Dawid Malan both played their last ODI for England.

 England World Cup statistics

 Graham Gooch played in all three of England's Cricket World Cup final defeats, captaining the team in 1992.

 Andrew Strauss' score of 158 in the 2011 Cricket World Cup is the highest score by any England batsman at a World Cup.

 James Anderson hold the record for most England World Cup appearances, joint with Alec Stewart.
 Both have played in 25 matches.